 In the morning Hubby and I had a lovely lay in until gone 9am – the luxury of a child free break!
 Breakfast was served until 11am on a weekend and we went back to The Cedar Restaurant to enjoy a full english breakfast.
 As well as the usual cooked breakfast, Fawsley Hall Hotel also offers a wide variety of alternative hot breakfasts and a buffet style continental selection with bread, cold meats and cheeses, fruit, pastries and cereal.
 Fawsley Hall Hotel breakfast was a great way to finish off our stay.

-We hadn’t had a break away since before having children and Fawsley Hall Hotel was definitely the welcome break that we needed.
+We hadn’t had a break away since before having children and Fawsley Hall Northamptonshire was definitely the welcome break that we needed.
 The staff were friendly, welcoming and attentive, Fawsley Hall Hotel was a beautiful building to stay in and the whole hotel site was quiet, peaceful and relaxing.
 If you are looking for a break, somewhere to relax or somewhere to celebrate then Fawsley Hall Hotel would be a great place to go.
 We really enjoyed our break and would love to go back again in the future.

 Disclosure: We were given a complimentary stay at Fawsley Hall Hotel for the purpose of this review however all opinions are our own.